dwhieb/dissertation/README.md

 1. If you do not have Java installed on your computer, download it from [here][Java] and then install it on your computer.

 1. Run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
 It is recommended that you run the tool from the command line following the format `java -Xmx500M -jar ANCTool-x.y.z-jar.jar`.
 See the [ANC Tool page][ANC-Tool] for complete details.
 If you have npm installed on your computer, you can simply run the ANC Tool from the command line with `npm run anc`.

+1. The first time you run the ANC Tool, it will ask you to specify the location of the folder where the files `annotations.xml` and `OANC-corpus-header.xml` are located.
+Select this folder and click _Accept_.

+1. A screen with various settings will appear.
+Select the following:

+    - **Input Directory:** Select the folder containing the data you wish to tokenize.
+    - **Output Directory:** Select the location where you would like the new version of the corpus to be generated.
+    - **Input Format:** Select _GrAF_.
+    - **Encoding (Text):** Select _UTF-8_.
+    - **Copy Directory Structure:** Check this box.
+(However, leaving it uncheck should not affect the scripts in this project.)
+    - **MonoConc Pro**: Select this tab.
+    - **Part of Speech:** Select _Hepple part of speech tags_
+    - **Separator Character:** Leave this set to the underscore (`_`)

+1. Click the _Process_ button.
+This will begin converting the corpus, which will take several minutes.

+The result of the above process

 <!-- For ease of analysis, I chose to format all the corpora used in this study as [Scription][Scription] files, a simple, very readable text format, which places one interlinear glossed utterance on each line.
 (For the English data, this simply amounts to placing one utterance / sentence on each line, with no accompanying translation or glosses.)
 Read more about the Scription format [here][Scription]. -->